How we capture, store and use your data

 When you give it to us directly

-For example, personal information that you give us by filling in forms on our websites or offline (including signing up for our newsletter, fundraising and/or volunteering, or making or proposing a donation), communicating with us by phone, email or letter or filling out a survey.
+For example, personal information that you give us by filling in forms on our website or offline, communicating with us by phone, email or letter.
+This includes signing up for our newsletter, fundraising, volunteering, donating or pledging your support.

 When it is available publicly